 As a result, a mixed bag of inconsistency happened.

-Most of Van Helsing's church-based weaponry was kept out of Belmont's reach, or was simply renamed: a cross-like projectile became known as a Boomerang (not the "V"-shaped ones that many are familiar with) and a vial of blue-colored liquid that may or may not have been holy water became a more generic Fire Bomb.
+Most of Van Helsing's church-based weaponry was kept out of Belmont's reach, or was simply renamed: a cross-like projectile became known as a Boomerang (not the "V"-shaped ones that many of us are familiar with) and a vial of blue-colored liquid that may or may not have been holy water became a more generic Fire Bomb.

 However, the evil-destroying rosary, known as a Cross; actual crosses appearing on coffins in Level 5 (more specifically, Stage 14) and even on the Count's, and the appearance of the Grim Reaper may have all, inexplicably, escaped the censors... or perhaps a blind eye was turned for these instances.